mimikim/harvest-moon-phaser3-game/devnotes.md

 Phaser scene object properties:

-- MAP: everything about the Map/Scene
+- MAP: contains Map object
-    - map
-    - mapBounds
-    - mapVars

 - ANIMS: stores animations, maybe split this and put into each sprite obj
     - animationAction: stores action animation to play on SPACE press